 This is a series of articles originally published on the Anthony Gold blog.
+The second part can be seen here.

 The Tenant Fees Act- An Outline